 Click next to proceed to the next screen and leave all settings to its defaults.
 Click next again to proceed to the port configuration screen.
 Select Port 0 and leave rest of the ports unchecked as shown below.

 Click next to proceed to the arbitration configuration page.
 Since we are using only one port, there are no parameters to change on this screen.
 Click next again to proceed to FPGA Options screen.
 Select N4 as RZQ pin location and select Single Ended as a system clock input.
 See image below with correct settings.

 Click the next button a few more times and finish.
 Core Generator will generate a bunch of files.
 These files can be found under the directory \ipcore_dir\s6_lpddr (Assuming you used the name “s6_lpddr” for the auto-generated component).
 You will see three folders here, docs, example_design and user_design. docs folder has some very important documentation that can be used to learn more about Spartan 6 Memory Controller and the IP generated by MIG.
 Keep them for a later read.

 Editing user constraints

 Right now we are going to use the example design generated by MIG.
 The example design can be found (unsurprisingly) under the folder example_design.
-There are a few folders and files inside the example_design folder. rtl folder has all the verilog files generated by MIG. par folder contains some batch files and scripts to build the example design.
-The user constraints seems to be autogenerated to match with Xilinx’s own development boards.
+There are a few folders and files inside the example_design folder.
+RTL folder has all the Verilog files generated by MIG. par folder contains some batch files and scripts to build the example design.
+The user constraints seem to be autogenerated to match with Xilinx’s own development boards.
 Some changes are necessary to make the autogenerated code work with Saturn.
 Before building the project, we need to do the following.

 - Edit the ucf file to make it usable with Saturn

-- Configure the build environment to generate binary configuration file
+- Configure the build environment to generate a binary configuration file

 Go to par folder and find example_top.ucf.
 Open example_top.ucf using any text editor of your choice.
 Make the following changes.